mahabubulhasan/data-structures/README.md

 # Data Structures
-Perpose of this repository is to practice basic Data Structures Implementation in C#.
+Purpose of this repository is to practice basic Data Structures Implementation in C#.
 Content of this repository is inspired by this youtube video [![](http://img.youtube.com/vi/RBSGKlAvoiM/0.jpg)](http://www.youtube.com/watch?v=RBSGKlAvoiM "")